BES2016Workshop/guidebook/outline.md

 ### Document the content of your files

-In your code, write comments that describe that your scripts do, what is the format of the input for your functions, and what is the expected format of the output.
+In your code, write comments that describe what your scripts do, what is the format of the input for your functions, and what is the expected format of the output.
 For files that can't be commented easily, include README files in your directories that describe what is in each file, where the data is coming from, links to relevant papers or data repositories, the units of the measures included in the columns.

 ### Take advantage of literate programming